Table of Contents

 - Decoction of bark is given.

 - Root of Nymphaea rubra and stilt roots of Ficus religiosa are ground to make paste.
-This paste is rolled in form of pills and one pill is taken once a day during menstruation.
+This paste is rolled in the form of pills and one pill is taken once a day during menstruation.

 Improving breast milk